RTMecha/BetterLegacy/snapshots.md

 ﻿# ???
 ## Features
 ### Core
-- Added setTheme modifier.
+- Added setTheme and lerpTheme action modifiers.
 This sets a custom fixed theme that overwrites the theme interpolation.
-(Does not currently allow for interpolation itself)

 ### Editor
 - Added "Analyze BPM On Level Load" in > Config Manager > Editor > BPM.